vendia/blog/posts/2022-05-10-improve-your-data-mesh.md

 ---
-title: 'Improve Your Data Mesh with Real-Time Data Sharing'
+title: 'Improve your data mesh with real-time data sharing'
 description: 'Organizations exploring a data mesh should also consider exploring the benefits of integrating a real-time data sharing solution like Vendia Share'
 date: '2022-05-10'
 categories: